kgateway-dev/kgateway/docs/content/cli/glooctl_create_virtualservice.md

 ### Options inherited from parent commands

 ```
-      --disable-usage-statistics   disable the sending of anonymous usage statistics (https://gloo.solo.io/observability/usage_statistics/)
+  -c, --config string       set the path to the glooctl config file (default "/Users/grahamgoudeau/.gloo/glooctl-config.yaml")
       --dry-run             print kubernetes-formatted yaml rather than creating or updating a resource
   -i, --interactive         use interactive mode
       --kubeconfig string   kubeconfig to use, if not standard one
       --name string         name of the resource to read or write
   -n, --namespace string    namespace for reading or writing resources (default "gloo-system")
   -o, --output OutputType   output format: (yaml, json, table, kube-yaml, wide) (default table)
 ```

 ### SEE ALSO